pranitmhaske/ecommerce-data-platform-glue/documentation/06_silver_to_gold_deep_dive.md

 ## 6. Silver → Gold Glue Job (Deep Dive)
 Dimensional modeling, fact table engineering, stable schema enforcement, and business-ready marts.
-This is the layer where your pipeline becomes analytics-grade.
+This is the layer where pipeline becomes analytics-grade.
 Silver → Gold is what converts cleaned operational data into facts, dims, and marts that BI tools and analysts use.

 ---